The Way of With: SALT's Commentary on Jesus' Baptism

 Scripture:

-2) This perspective also helps fill out why John the Baptizer is not just reluctant, but downright perplexed and disoriented when Jesus approaches him to be baptized.
+2) This perspective also helps fill out why John the Baptizer isn’t just reluctant, but also downright perplexed and disoriented when Jesus approaches him to be baptized.
 He protests, Wait a minute, shouldn’t this be the other way around?
 But that’s just it: Jesus has come to turn conventional religious ideas on their head.
-The one with whom God is “well pleased” doesn’t so much come “from on high” as “from below” or “from alongside,” truly standing with us in solidarity - so that in the end, our baptism isn’t only by Jesus; it’s also with Jesus and in Jesus.
+The one with whom God is “well pleased” doesn’t so much come “from on high” as “from below” or “from alongside,” standing with us in solidarity — so that in the end, our baptism isn’t only by Jesus, it’s also with Jesus and in Jesus.

-3) And this standing-with-us in humility, solidarity, and love fills out what Jesus means by “proper” and “all righteousness” in his response to John (Matthew 3:15).
-The Way of Jesus is a way of humble solidarity and love, coming alongside our neighbors for the sake of our common life together.
+3) And in turn, this standing-with-us in humility, solidarity, and love fills out what Jesus means by “proper” and “all righteousness” in his response to John (Matthew 3:15).
+The Way of Jesus is a way of coming alongside our neighbors for the sake of our common life together.
 Genuine “righteousness” means setting aside “self-righteousness” once and for all!

 Takeaways: